-Almost every mortgage shopper has the same question at some point, especially when rates are surging:
+Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 “Should I Lock in My Mortgage Rate?”